orangepips/coding-the-matrix/README.md

    * The Mathese vs Python array indexing syntax of one versus zero, respectively is annoying.
 That this section announces the Mathese therein will use zero is simply maddening.
    * Then telling the reader about what's Pythonic or not, is even nuttier.

+# Kindle Version Bugs

+ * OSX copy paste is a clown show.
+   * Never clear when it's possible to copy or not.
+   * Copying includes the copy right text.
+ * Missing Images
+   * p 484
+   * p 499-500 Fourier Transformations & Charting Waves

 # Errors Found

 All of the following have also been sent to `info@codingthematrix.com`